lmn0/Go-gRPC-REST/ReadMe.md

-This is a simple REST API exposing site built using Go lang and Protocol Buffers
+This is a simple REST API server built in Go lang.
+The data packets make use of Protocol Buffer messages to transfer data between server and client.
+Protocol Buffers are designed to be light weight.

-Running protocol buffer for Go should be done with the following command:
+The following commands can be used to generate stubs and reverse proxy for conversion of a gRPC into a REST protocol and vice versa.

 Generating the stub with:
 ```